-Although the results of Berk et al. provide no evidence that melatonin interferes with conventional treatment.
-Its failure to find a benefit possibly can be explained by the choice of measure treatment efficacy.
-When one-year survival was estimated from their survival curves, approximately 17% of those receiving melatonin were alive, while only 12% of those receiving radiation alone were alive.
+Although the results of Berk et al. provide no meaningful evidence that melatonin interferes with conventional treatment.
+Its failure to find a benefit possibly reflects a difference in the measure of treatment efficacy.
+When one-year survival was estimated from their survival curves, approximately 17% of those receiving melatonin were alive, while only 12 % of those receiving radiation alone were alive.

 From reviews of the basis of the melatonin's anti-cancer effects (37, 38) several mechanisms have been identified.
 In addition to melatonin's potent AO properties, it has been shown to inhibit cell division by retarding mitosis.
 It also restores immunological deficiency by stimulating the production of interferon and various interleukins.
 Thus, it is unclear whether melatonin's benefits result from its AO properties or from its immunological effects.
-However, the fact that melatonin is a powerful AO is not a legitimate basis for recommending against its use.
+However, the fact that melatonin is a powerful AO is not a sound basis for recommending against its use.